Msgr. Georg Ratzinger Dies at 96

 Edward Pentin began reporting on the Pope and the Vatican with Vatican Radio before moving on to become the Rome correspondent for the National Catholic Register.
 He has also reported on the Holy See and the Catholic Church for a number of other publications including Newsweek, Newsmax, Zenit, The Catholic Herald, and The Holy Land Review, a Franciscan publication specializing in the Church and the Middle East.
 Edward is the author of “The Next Pope — The Leading Cardinal Candidates” to be published August 2020 by Sophia Institute Press, and “The Rigging of a Vatican Synod?
 An Investigation into Alleged Manipulation at the Extraordinary Synod on the Family”, published in 2015 by Ignatius Press.
 Follow him on Twitter @edwardpentin

-Benedict XVI’s elder brother, who had been seriously ill, passed away a week after the Pope Emeritus visited him in Regensburg.

 The brother of Pope Emeritus Benedict XVI, Msgr.
-Georg Ratzinger, has died at the age of 96, the diocese of Regensburg has said.
+Georg Ratzinger, died on Wednesday at the age of 96, the diocese of Regensburg has confirmed.

-The diocese is expected to issue an official statement confirming the news soon.

 Benedict XVI visited his brother in Regensburg last month after hearing he was seriously ill, and stayed in the diocese for four days during which the two brothers celebrated Mass together on the Feast of the Sacred Heart of Jesus.